-The Natural Resource Management (NRM) curriculum is designed to educate students in the art and science of applied ecological knowledge to manage natural resources, and the practical and agribusiness applications of ranch management.
-Students may select a concentration in Agricultural Business, Conservation Biology, Range Management, Sustainable Ranch Management, or Wildlife Management, which allows you to meet professional requirements as a wildlife biologist, resource conservationist, ranch manager, or agribusiness professional.
+The Natural Resource Management (NRM) curriculum is designed to educate students in the art and science of applied ecological knowledge to manage natural resources.
+Students may select a concentration in Conservation Biology or Range and Wildlife Management, which allows you to meet professional requirements as a wildlife biologist, resource conservationist.
 Students receive a broad education in agribusiness principles, natural resources, plant and animal ecology and management, and obtain specific expertise in their chosen concentration.